crashoverride777/swifty-ads/README.md

 # Resize view for banner ads

-In spritekit games you normall dont want the view to resize when showing banner ads.
-However in UIKit app this might be prefered.
-To resize your views simply uncomment the canDisplayBannerAd line in the showBannerAd method.
-So it now looks like this
+In spritekit games you normall dont want the view to resize when showing banner ads, however in UIKit apps this might be prefered.
+To resize your views simply uncomment the "canDisplayBannerAd" line in the "showBannerAd" method so it now looks like this

 SpriteKit
 ```swift